-Although blood clot formation is a rare risk of a cosmetic surgical procedure, it is one of the most serious.
-If a blood clot forms in a major artery, thereby cutting off proper blood flow to part of the body, it may result in paralysis.
+Although blood clot formation is a rare risk of a cosmetic surgical procedure, it is most serious.
+If a blood clot forms in a major artery, thereby cutting off proper blood flow to part of the body, paralysis may result.
 If the clot breaks off and travels to the brain or the lungs, the patient may have a stroke or develop a pulmonary embolism, both of which may result in death.
 Fortunately, there are some ways to prevent blood clots from occurring in the first place.

 What to Do

-Get moving as soon as possible: The most important thing that patients can do to prevent the formation of blood clots following surgery is to get moving as soon as possible.
+Get moving as soon as possible: The most important thing that patients can do to prevent the formation of blood clots following surgery is to get moving as quickly as possible.
 Stimulating blood circulation will reduce the chance of a clot from forming.
 In many cases, patients are encouraged to begin walking around, even a little, the day following surgery.
-Some sort of walking routine should be done every day, for incrementally longer periods of time.
+Some walking routines should be done every day, for incrementally more extended periods of time.

 Use compression garments and bandages: The cosmetic surgeon will give the patient a compression garment to wear.
-This is designed to wrap tightly around the body at the surgical incision site so as to reduce the chances of blood pooling and then possibly clotting.
-Compression garments should be worn up to two weeks after the procedure, depending upon the instructions from the surgeon.
+This is designed to wrap tightly around the body at the surgical incision site to reduce blood pooling chances and then possibly to clot.
+Compression garments should be worn up to two weeks after the procedure, depending upon the surgeon’s instructions.

 Use of Arnica montana: Taking the herb Arnica montana in conjunction with the use of cold compresses and compression garments will help to reduce the amount of swelling, bruising, and blood pooling following surgery.
 This will help prevent clot formation.